corda/corda/docs/source/deploying-a-node.rst

 **Prerequisites**:

-   * Supported Java 8.
+   * A supported Java distribution.
 The supported versions are listed in :doc:`getting-set-up`

 1. As root/sys admin user - add a system user which will be used to run Corda: